 Our human capital resources objectives include identifying, recruiting, retaining, incentivizing and integrating our existing and new employees.
 Our talent management and succession plan process includes the identification of key positions based on current and future business strategies, the identification of potential successors, and a plan for talent development.
-As of December 31, 2020, we employed approximately 5,450 people located primarily in our U.S. and Canada manufacturing facilities.
-Approximately 23% of our employees are covered by collective bargaining agreements.
+As of December 31, 2021, we employed approximately 5,600 people, most of whom are located in our U.S. and Canada manufacturing facilities.
+Approximately 24% of our employees are covered by collective bargaining agreements.
 We have not experienced any significant union-related work stoppages over the last ten years.
 We believe our relationships with our employees and labor unions are satisfactory.